KSP-KOS/KOS/doc/source/general/compiling.rst

 The commands you actually write when you say something like ``SET X TO 1.0.`` are really a euphemism for these "machine language" opcodes under the surface.

-When you try to "RUN" your script, the first thing that kOS does is transform your script into this ancient and arcane "machine language" form, storing it in its memory, and from then on it runs using that.
+When you try to run your script, the first thing that kOS does is transform your script into this ancient and arcane "machine language" form, storing it in its memory, and from then on it runs using that.

 This process of transforming your script into Machine Language, or "ML" is called "Compiling".

-The "RUN" command does this silently, without telling you.
+The "RUN" and "RUNPATH" commands do this silently, without telling you.
 This is why you may have noticed the universe slightly stutter for a moment when you first run your program.
 Compiling is hard work for the universe to do.

 Why Do I Care?
 ~~~~~~~~~~~~~~